facebook/react/docs/docs/05-reusable-components.md

 var CheckLink = React.createClass({
   render: function() {
-    // transferPropsTo() will take any props pased to CheckLink
+    // transferPropsTo() will take any props passed to CheckLink
     // and copy them to <a>
     return this.transferPropsTo(<a>{'√ '}{this.props.children}</a>);
   }